FranciscoMCG/eslint-config-pretty-react/README.md

 We all have been (probably) in charge of some new project configuration.
 And, if we care about code patterns, linting crossed our minds already.

-ESLint is the go to option when it comes to JavaScript projects and, I've got to say, configuring the hundreds (or maybe thousands 🤔) of rules can be a daunting task🤯.
+[ESLint][eslint] is the go to option when it comes to JavaScript projects and, I've got to say, configuring the hundreds (or maybe thousands 🤔) of rules can be a daunting task🤯.

-This is a repository containing some ESLint plugins and rules that I personally like👌.
+This is a repository containing some [ESLint][eslint] plugins and rules that I personally like👌.

 ---